 7. He was a cook at his first regular music venue

-When Travis moved to Nashville, Hatcher also began managing a club called The Nashville Palace.
+When Travis moved to Nashville, Hatcher also began managing a club called The Nashville Palace, which is across from the Grand Ole Opry House.
 She gave Travis a job cooking and washing dishes as well as regularly performing on the stage.
 It was crucial for his development and following in town.

 6. His first marriage was to his manager

 Though Travis' relationship with Hatcher started in a guardianship, it eventually evolved into a romance.
 Hatcher divorced her husband and she and Travis began seeing each other.
 They didn't marry until 1991, however, and were often required to keep their relationship quiet at the behest of the industry.
 They divorced in 2010.

 5. He was rejected by every label in town -- twice

 After releasing a relatively unsuccessful album as Randy Traywick for Paula Records, Travis was rejected by every label in town -- "twice," as he recalled in a 1989 article.
 They said he was "too country."
 So, he released an independent record under the name Randy Ray, recorded live at The Nashville Palace.
 He played a steady stream of shows in town, and as artists like George Strait came along, he got another shot at a deal.
 He signed with Warner Bros.
 Records in 1985 and found fast success alongside producer Kyle Lehning.

 4. His first album influenced a whole wave of "neotraditional" country